dkandalov/kotlin-99/readme.md

 - Any live cell with more than three live neighbours dies, as if by over-population.
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+Note that there are certain patterns which can keep cells alive forever.
+See [examples of patterns](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns) on Wikipedia.

 Write a program to simulate evolution of cells in The Game of Life.

-![glider][P96-glider]

-Note that there are certain patterns of cells which remain stable and modify but never disappear over time.
-See [examples of patterns](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns) on Wikipedia.

 ### [P97][] (**) [Sudoku](https://en.wikipedia.org/wiki/Sudoku).